getgud-io/getgud-docs/get-started.md

-# Get Started with Getgud.io
+# Get started with Getgud.io

 This guide will walk you through the initial steps to get started with Getgud.io, a platform that provides observability and insights on your game and players.
 With Getgud, you can monitor and act on everything your players are doing, including detecting cheating or griefing.

-For a better understanding, we recommend watching our [Onboarding Tutorial](https://www.youtube.com/watch?v=4a7rFfUTUrI).
+For a better understanding, we recommend watching our [Onboarding tutorial](https://www.youtube.com/watch?v=4a7rFfUTUrI).

-## Before You Begin
+## Before you begin

 To get started, create an account with Getgud.io.